 “If we hadn’t gone to UH, I honestly believe in my heart that Andy wouldn’t be here today,” says Amy, Andy’s wife.

-Neurosurgeon Andrew Sloan, MD, Director of UH’s Brain Tumor & Neuro-Oncology Center and the UH Seidman Center for Translational Neuro-Oncology, diagnosed the large mass in Andy’s brain as a GBM.
+The team at UH Seidman’s Brain Tumor Center diagnosed the large mass in Andy’s brain as a GBM.
 He performed a craniotomy on Andy using 5-Aminolevulinic Acid (5-ALA), an experimental agent that improves the surgeon’s ability to identify the tumor.
-Dr. Sloan’s own surgical trial assessing this agent was one of only a handful of studies in the United States at the time, though it is now approved for use throughout the US by the FDA.
+A surgical trial assessing this agent was one of only a handful of studies in the United States at the time, though it is now approved for use throughout the US by the FDA.
 Andy took the 5-ALA prior to surgery, which causes the cancer cells to glow hot pink, for more complete removal of these aggressive, invasive tumors.

 Radiation and chemotherapy are the standard of care following a craniotomy for GBM.
 Andy also took advantage of a novel phase 1 clinical trial that used his own blood and genetically re-engineered it in the lab to resist steadily higher doses of toxic chemotherapy through six rounds.